Market Position Statement - Messages to the market

 Current provision

-Care technology is offered to adults to support better outcomes, as well as a preventative intervention or as part of an ongoing care package to reduce and or delay the need for formal or intensive support.
+Care technology is offered to adults to support better outcomes and as a preventative intervention or as part of an ongoing care package to reduce and or delay the need for formal or intensive support.
 The Adult Social Care Digital Strategy 2021-24 sets out how we are embedding technology as a core part of the way we deliver services.
 There is an increasing range of digital tools to support the way care and support is assessed, monitored and delivered that support better outcomes for people.
-Gloria care technology service is our new end to end care technology service providing a range of smart home technology and voice enabled devices.

-Other care technology initiatives include the brain in hand app which is primarily being offered to people with learning disabilities, to help manage and support independence in daily living activities and travelling.
 Canary motion sensors to help monitor movements are also being trialled in an extra care scheme in Wandsworth, to support with caring for residents and early detection of changes in normal activity.

 Messages to the market - care technology and innovation